nstenz/wgd-analysis/README.md

 	* **wgd.against.txt**: file containing a list of quartets which are against a shared WGD
 * **genes/**: directory containing quartet alignments (**-aligned.nex** files) and corresponding RAxML output files for genes which met all thresholds required for analysis
 * Note: there would be a corresponding **trans2** prefix for each of these output files
-* TransDecoder output for each input transcriptome ():
+* TransDecoder output for each input transcriptome:
 	* **trans1.fasta.transdecoder.bed**: bed output from TransDecoder
 	* **trans1.fasta.transdecoder.cds**: corresponding CDS of putative peptides identified
 	* **trans1.fasta.transdecoder.gff3**: gff3 output from TransDecoder